Long-term drought prediction using deep neural networks based on geospatial weather data: Introduction

+There are numerous approaches already available to solve the problem at hand.
+As a natural climate phenomenon, drought could be evaluated with the help of various climate models.
+General Circulation Models (GCMs) are powerful modern methods for climate event prediction, utilizing partial differential equations to simulate Earth's systems \citep{jiang2021wavelet}.
+GCMs typically model the Earth's climate with a three-dimensional grid of spatial resolution between 250 and 600 km, 10 to 20 layers in the atmosphere, and up to 30 layers in the oceans. \citet{wang2014cmip5} used 35 GCMs from Coupled Model Intercomparison Project Phase 5 (CMIP5) to estimate increasing drought frequency in China.
+Similarly, \citet{song2022differences} compared SPI and SPEI drought indices in South Korea using CMIP5 and CMIP6 GCMs, revealing varied forecast reliability over different time frames.
+While GCMs offer comprehensive global climate insights over decades-long horizons, their inherent uncertainties, especially in predicting extreme events, and lower resolution limit their effectiveness for regional climate analysis.

-More and more machine learning algorithms are involved in solving drought forecasting tasks.
-Regarding classic approaches, in ~\cite{mishra2005stochastic} prominent stochastic models, AutoRegressive Integrated Moving Average (ARIMA) and multiplicative Seasonal AutoRegressive Integrated Moving Average (SARIMA), were exploited to predict drought via SPI index.
-Multivariate regression having a history of PDSI and some other global climate indexes on input was used to predict the PDSI index in South-Central Oklahoma ~\cite{mcpherson2022pdsiforecast}.
-Gradient boosting algorithm shown effectiveness for geospatial data~\cite{proskura2019usage,koldasbayeva2022large} and can handle imbalanced problems~\cite{kozlovskaia2017deep} encountered in drought prediction.
-Besides, this algorithm has proved its power in drought classification in Turkish regions ~\cite{mehr2021xgboost}.
-Authors ~\cite{niaz2021logreg} used a logistic regression model for binary drought classification task via SPI index.
+An alternative is machine learning algorithms for drought forecasting tasks \citep{prodhan2022review}.
+Classical approaches, such as stochastic models like AutoRegressive Integrated Moving Average (ARIMA) and multiplicative Seasonal AutoRegressive Integrated Moving Average (SARIMA), have been effectively utilized for drought prediction using the SPI index \cite{mishra2005stochastic}.
+In another instance, multivariate regression, incorporating historical PDSI data and other global climate indices, was employed to forecast the PDSI index in South-Central Oklahoma \citep{mcpherson2022pdsiforecast}.
+While these methods predominantly address regression problems, we focus on classification.
+Logistic regression has been applied for binary drought classification using the SPI index in \cite{niaz2021logreg}, demonstrating its suitability for label prediction tasks.
+Also, the gradient boosting algorithm has emerged as a powerful tool in modeling geospatial data \cite{proskura2019usage,koldasbayeva2022large}, especially effective in handling the imbalanced datasets often encountered in drought prediction \citep{kozlovskaia2017deep}.
+Notably, this algorithm has also remarkably succeeded in classifying drought conditions in Turkish regions \citep{mehr2021xgboost}.